Sharif-Smart-and-Secure-Edge-Cloud-Lab/RaspberryPi4/README.md

 ## The third step is Set up UART and CAN
 for enabling UART we can use the instructions of [this](https://emteria.com/kb/connect-uart-rpi) site.

-for enabling CAN we can use the instructions of [this](https://emteria.com/kb/connect-uart-rpi) site.
+for enabling CAN we can use the instructions of [this](https://www.beyondlogic.org/adding-can-controller-area-network-to-the-raspberry-pi/) site.

-This part was postponed due to lack of equipment.
+This part was postponed due to lack of equipment(we didn't have 2 UARTs and raspberries at the same time).

 ## The fourth step is Setting up the Camera